Blog

 First, hybrid and remote work has become permanent.
 According to a 2024 Stanford study, 28% of employees now work fully remote, while 60% work in hybrid arrangements.
 This means project teams rarely occupy the same physical space.
 The casual hallway conversations that used to catch problems early no longer happen naturally.
 Project managers must be more deliberate about communication and visibility.

 Second, economic uncertainty is tightening budgets.
-The Federal Reserve’s 2024-2025 projections show continued high interest rates, making capital more expensive.
+The Federal Reserve’s recent economic projections show continued high interest rates into 2026, making capital more expensive and forcing companies to scrutinize project ROI more carefully than in previous years.
 Companies are scrutinizing project ROI more carefully.
 Projects that would have been approved automatically in 2021-2022 now face intense budget review.
 This puts extra pressure on accurate estimation and cost control.

 Third, artificial intelligence is changing team composition.
 Gartner’s 2024 CIO survey found that 45% of organizations are experimenting with AI tools for project tasks like status reporting, risk identification, and resource forecasting.
 This creates a skills gap as project managers must now evaluate AI outputs rather than just manage human teams.
 Understanding which tasks to delegate to AI versus humans has become a new competency.